 Meet our chimpanzees!

-Intelligent and emotionally expressive, chimpanzees have one of the most intricate social structures in the animal kingdom.
+Chimpanzees are intelligent and emotionally expressive.
+As a result, they have one of the most intricate social structures in the animal kingdom.
 Much like humans - who share around 98% of their DNA - they live in tight-knit communities.

 You can visit our troop at the Budongo Trail.
 This award-winning habitat is an incredible place to observe chimpanzees up close.
-It’s also part of a wider conservation story.
-The Budongo Trail is directly connected to the Budongo Conservation Field Station in Uganda, where dedicated experts work to protect wild chimpanzees, conserve their rainforest habitat and support local communities.
+It’s also part of a wider conservation story, connecting to the Budongo Conservation Field Station in Uganda.
+Here, conservationists work to protect wild chimpanzees.
+We have support their efforts for over 20 year.
+They help protect their rainforest habitat and support local communities.

 Liberius

-Dominance displays help establish hierarchy within the troop, reducing the need for constant conflict and keeping social order intact.
-Liberius’ displays often include a large clap of his hands and a stomping dance along the highest beams.
+Dominance displays help establish hierarchy within the troop.
+They reduce the need for constant conflict and keeping social order intact.
+Liberius' displays can include a large claps or stomping along the highest beams.

 Lucy